-The 8-acre estate, fondly called Hacienda de la Paz, includes a guest house, nine bedrooms with patios and 25 bathrooms, most of which are underground.
-It also includes a 10,000-square-foot hammam (a Turkish bath spa room), reflecting pool, secret passages, an indoor tennis court, elevators, fully-stocked wine cellar, massage shower, ballroom and balconies, all located underground.
-The outdoor property also includes an swimming pool, bocce court, stables and olive trees.
+The 8-acre estate, fondly called Hacienda de la Paz, includes a guest house, nine bedrooms with patios, 25 bathrooms, a 10,000-square-foot hammam (a Turkish bath spa room), reflecting pool, bocce court, stables, olive trees, secret passages, an indoor tennis court, elevators, fully-stocked wine cellar, indoor swimming pool, massage shower, ballroom and balconies.

 Above ground, there are clear views of the Los Angeles basin, San Gabriel Mountains and Santa Monica Bay.